-British institutions are always holding highly exclusive, highly exciting events to which I am not invited.
-Each fall, my Hogwarts letter fails to arrive.
-Then, on March 22, when Prince Harry and Meghan Markle sent out invitations to their May 19 wedding (cutting it close, kids), they must've forgotten my address.
+British institutions are always holding highly exclusive, highly exciting events to which we are not invited.
+Each fall, our Hogwarts letters fail to arrive.
+Then, on March 22, when Prince Harry and Meghan Markle sent out invitations to their May 19 wedding (cutting it close, kids), they must've forgotten our address.

 We commoners actually had a chance to attend this wedding.
 In terms of their guest list, Meghan and Harry's emphasis was on including members of the public, not world leaders and public officials.
-So while Trumps, the Mays, and the Obamas were not invited, 2,460 members of the public were.
-1,200 of those people are ordinary British folk, selected for their accomplishment and societal contributions through a nomination process.
-The guest list also includes 200 charity workers, 100 pupils from local British schools, and 610 people associated with Windsor Castle.
-These individuals won't actually see the wedding, though — they'll be on the castle grounds to witness the procession.
+So while the Trumps, the Mays, and the Obamas were not invited, 2,460 members of the public were.
+1,200 of those people are ordinary British folk, selected for their accomplishments and societal contributions through a nomination process.
+The guest list also included 200 charity workers, 100 pupils from local British schools, and 610 people associated with Windsor Castle.
+These individuals didn't actually see the wedding, though — they'll be on the castle grounds to witness the procession.

-The actual ceremony at St. George's Hall, which only has capacity for 600 people, is a much more exclusive event.
-Essentially, that's the event that friends, family, and celebrities who happen to be friends and family) attended.
+The actual ceremony in St. George's Chapel, which only has capacity for 600 people, was a much more exclusive event.
+Essentially, that's the event that friends and family (and celebrities who happen to be friends and family) attended.
 Six hundred people attended the public wedding, and then 200 were invited to a private reception after.

-Here's a sampling of the guest list, including the incredibly accomplished commoners attending the wedding.
+Here's a sampling of the guest list, including the incredibly accomplished Brits who got an invite.
 We'll keep updating the list updated as we learn more.